RishiTirpude19/WanderLust/README.md

 # WanderLust

 WanderLust is a full-featured web application designed to replicate the core functionalities of Airbnb, allowing users to list, discover, and book unique accommodations around the world.
-Built using the Tech stacks Like MongoDB, Express.js, and Node.js, WanderLust aims to provide a smooth and engaging experience for both hosts and guests.
+Built using the Tech stacks Like EJS, MongoDB, Express.js, and Node.js, WanderLust aims to provide a smooth and engaging experience for both hosts and guests.